scottrlarson/profession/content/memorials/memorial-my-home-computer-reflections-part-5.md

 My story roots comes from the idea that there was a first human civilization on earth that was lost by a world disaster in ancient times.
 Over generations knowledge has been lost and rediscovered, but not completely, and we are remnants of that civilization.

 ## About Me
-I am a technology enthusiast, I repair computers and provide computer assistance to the public.

 The best way to contact me is by email: article-response scottRlarson.com (Create an alternate form?)

 ## This is Now